LibrePDF/OpenPDF/README.md

 here: [Android-support](https://github.com/LibrePDF/OpenPDF/wiki/Android-support)

 ## Contributing

-Release the hounds!
-Please send all pull requests.
+We welcome contributions from other developers.
 Make sure that your contributions can be released with a dual LGPL and MPL license.
 In particular, pull requests to the OpenPDF project must only contain code that you have written yourself.
 GPL or AGPL licensed code will not be acceptable.

 To contribute code to the OpenPDF project, your GitHub account must contain your real name, so that